 Security is paramount for an online store.
 You don’t want your store to leak your customers’ credit card details, do you?
 It makes all the sense in the world to take extra care of security.
 Security is a major trust factor and if your customers can not trust your site, they won’t buy anything.

 Because of their different approaches, Shopify and WooCommerce are not equal regarding security out of the box.
 Shopify is a web-based service so it controls everything it does.
 They take care of the hosting and security of your site.
 All the standard security things are available right away, like SSL certificates and 2-factor authentication.
 Shopify is also PCI-DSS compliant right out of the box, meaning you can accept credit cards right away.

 With WooCommerce, things are different.
 WooCommerce as software is very secure, but you need to take care of it yourself.
 You install it on a server that you need to maintain, you’re responsible for getting an SSL certificate, keep your software updated et cetera.
 Of course, there are many tools and services that can help you secure your site in a professional way.
 None of this is really hard, but it is something to take note of.

 There are no answers to the question of whether Shopify or WooCommerce is better.
 Both are awesome tools to power your ecommerce store.
 Both have their merits and drawbacks, but the main difference is how it runs your online store.

 With Shopify, you live and breathe on its platform, while WooCommerce lets you take control over everything.
 WooCommerce might be more cost-effective, but Shopify is a more lean-back solution.
-It’s not that one is better than the other, it’s just a choice you need to make depending on the skills, budget, and goals you have.
+It’s not that one is better than the other, it’s just a choice you need to make depending on your skills, budget, and goals.

 Coming up next!